Markieff Morris: Brooklyn Nets (2022–2023)

 On September 7, 2022, Morris signed with the Brooklyn Nets.

-Dallas Mavericks (2023–present)
+Dallas Mavericks (2023–2025)

 Morris, along with Kyrie Irving, was traded to the Dallas Mavericks on February 6, 2023, in exchange for Dorian Finney-Smith, Spencer Dinwiddie, an unprotected 2029 first-round pick, and second-round picks in 2027 and 2029.
+He was re-signed on September 16.
+Morris reached the 2024 NBA Finals where the Mavericks lost to the Boston Celtics in five games.
+On September 11, 2024, Morris re-signed with the Mavericks.

+Return to the Lakers (2025)

+On February 2, 2025, Morris was traded, alongside Luka Dončić and Maxi Kleber, to the Los Angeles Lakers in exchange for Max Christie, Anthony Davis and a 2029 first-round pick.
+The Lakers also traded Jalen Hood-Schifino and a 2025 second round pick to the Utah Jazz, who also acquired a 2025 second-round pick from the Mavericks.